go-acoustic/EOCore/README.md

 # EOCore

-EOCore is a shared utility library used by IBM's DigitalAnalytics and Tealeaf iOS SDKs.
+EOCore is a shared utility library used by Acoustic's DigitalAnalytics and Tealeaf iOS SDKs.

 ## Getting Started